yuhaiin/yuhaiin/readme.md

 ```
 - if you use linux amd64 or linux arm you can download the [releases](https://github.com/Asutorufa/SsrMicroClient/releases).
 - if you use windows,you need to read [how to install libsodium to windows](https://github.com/Asutorufa/SsrMicroClient/blob/master/windows_use_ssr_python.md).
-- because the ssr_python damon not support windows,so i use vgs to make ssr run in deamon and wirte pid to file,but the windows cmd a little slow to get process pid,so i set a 500ms to get pid.
+- because the ssr_python deamon not support windows,so i use vgs to make ssr run in deamon and wirte pid to file,but the windows cmd a little slow to get process pid,so i set a 500ms wait to get pid.
 - config file
   it will auto create at first run,path at `~/.config/SSRSub`,windows at Documents/SSRSub.